metalbear-co/mirrord.dev/content/docs/overview/configuration.md

 Telemetry sent doesn't contain personal identifiers or any data that should be considered sensitive.
 It is used to improve the product.
 [For more information](https://github.com/metalbear-co/mirrord/blob/main/TELEMETRY.md)

+## use_proxy {#root-use_proxy}

+When disabled, mirrord will remove `HTTP[S]_PROXY` env variables before doing any network requests.
+This is useful when the system sets a proxy but you don't want mirrord to use it.
+This also applies to the mirrord process (as it just removes the env).
+If the remote pod sets this env, the mirrord process will still use it.

 ## connect_tcp {#root-connect_tpc}